Create a child-friendly felt nativity set that grows with your family. Free printable patterns for an interactive Christmas tradition!

 I used a 20 X 28 Ikea frame that I had on hand.
 Removed the plexi and spray glued the large sweeping hills below the dark felt sky.

-I chose to keep the stable loose so the story can change with the whims of the kiddos, but my felt is soft felt, not stiff, so a young child would probably struggle with placing it.
+I chose to keep the stable loose so the story can change with the whims of the kiddos, but my felt is soft felt, not stiff.
+A young child would probably struggle with placing it, so I bonded two layers together for an easier to handle stable.

 Step 2) Making the Nativity Figures-